Housing Cost Burden

 How do we compare?

 When comparing household tenure, renters are more likely than owners to be cost-burdened.
-In the Tucson MSA during 2022, 21.1% of owners and 51.1% of renters were housing cost-burdened, this was consistent with the state and the nation.
+In the Tucson MSA during 2023, 21.4% of owners and 52.4% of renters were housing cost burdened, that was consistent with the state and the nation.

 Income levels play a significant role in determining the percentage of households that are housing cost-burdened.
 As one would expect, households that have lower income are more likely to experience housing cost burden.
-In Tucson, of the households that earn less than $20,000, 33.3% of them pay more than 30% of their income in housing costs.
-This was significantly higher than those earning less than $20,000 throughout the state of Arizona and the nation which had housing cost burden rates closer to 28.0%.
-At the other end of the spectrum, of those that earned $75,000 or more only 6.0% were housing cost burdened in Tucson, while the rate increased slightly for the state to 9.5% and was more than double for the nation at 14.1%.
+In Tucson, of the households that earn less than $20,000, 30.8% of them pay more than 30% of their income in housing costs.
+This was significantly higher than those earning less than $20,000 throughout the state of Arizona which had a housing cost burden rate of 25.9%.
+It was also higher than the national rate of 27.6%.
+At the other end of the spectrum, only 7.4% of those households that earned $75,000 or more were housing cost-burdened in Tucson, while the rate increased to 11.5% for the state and was more than double for the nation at 15.7%.

-In 2022, those aged 25 to 34 posted the highest percentage of housing cost-burdened households in Tucson at 24.0%, those aged 65 and older had a slightly lower rate at 22.3%.
-For the U.S., the 35 to 64 and 65 plus age group had a higher rate of households that were housing cost-burdened than did Tucson.
-However, those aged 25 to 34 had higher rates in Tucson when compared to their peers around the state and nation.
+In 2023, those aged 25 to 34 posted the highest percentage of housing cost-burdened households in Tucson at 24.9%, followed by those aged 65 and older at 22.7%.
+The U.S. had higher housing cost burden rates than Tucson for the 35 to 64 and 65 plus age groups.
+Tucson had the lowest housing cost burden rate for those 65 and older when compared to peer metropolitan areas.

 What are the key trends?

-The rate of households that were considered housing cost-burdened rose substantially between 2000 and 2010 in Tucson, the state of Arizona, and the U.S. for renters.
-Housing cost burden rates for renters improved slightly between 2015 and 2021.
+The rate of households that were considered housing cost burden rose substantially between 2000 and 2009 in Tucson, the state of Arizona, and the U.S. for renters.
+Housing cost burden rates for renters leveled off between 2009 and 2018 and ticked upward in 2023.
 Tucson has consistently posted higher rates of housing cost burden for renters than both Arizona and the nation for the past two decades.
-Housing cost burden rates among homeowners in Tucson have fallen by nearly six percentage points since 2010.
+Housing cost burden rates among homeowners in Tucson have fallen by nearly five percentage points since 2009.

 How is it measured?